 The regular projects are registered in one or more categories (business, public, global), and at least two projects are offered in English each semester.
 One of the English projects developed over the past ten years is the Beer Industry Project (BIP), which is registered as a business and global project.

 Here are a few examples of projects taught by Brent A. Jones in recent years:

 Beer Industry Project (Fall, 2023)

-This project will be used to introduce both historical developments and current trends in local and global beer industries.
+This project introduces students to both historical developments and current trends in local and global beer industries.
 Students will research how this industry developed historically as well as current management and economic considerations and the emergence of the craft beer (microbrewery) movement.
 The project website for 2021 can be found HERE.

 Sustainable Development in the 21st Century (Spring, 2023)